Recognition of same-sex unions in China: Legal proposals

 There were unsuccessful attempts to include provisions legalising same-sex marriage in the new Civil Code in 2020.
 In August 2019, a parliament spokesman said that "limiting marriage to a relationship between a man and a woman will remain China's legal position".
 In December 2019, LGBT activists announced they had gathered over 200,000 signatures in support of same-sex marriage.
-Later that month, Yue Zhongming, spokesman for the Commission for Legislative Affairs of the National People's Congress Standing Committee, said that the National People's Congress would review the possibility of opening marriage to same-sex couples in March 2020 and opened the topic to public comments.
+Later that month, Yue Zhongming, a spokesman for the Commission for Legislative Affairs of the National People's Congress Standing Committee, said that the National People's Congress would review the possibility of opening marriage to same-sex couples in March 2020 and opened the topic to public comments.
 Several government-related Sina Weibo accounts launched online opinion polls to gauge public support for same-sex marriage, with results as of 22 December 2019 being a ratio of 6 to 4 in favor.
 Results of an online Phoenix Network survey, which had garnered close to 10 million votes, showed a 67% majority in favor of same-sex marriage.
-In May 2020, an official from the Standing Committee of the National People's Congress claimed that the signatures and comments in support of same-sex marriage the committee had received were "copied and pasted" and said that the ban on same-sex marriage would be maintained.
+In May 2020, an official from the Standing Committee of the National People's Congress claimed that the signatures and comments in support of same-sex marriage the committee had received were "copied and pasted" and said that the ban on same-sex marriage would not be repealed.
 Article 1046 of the code states: "A man and a woman shall enter into marriage freely and voluntarily.
 Neither party may compel the other party to enter into marriage against his will, and no organization or individual may interfere with the freedom of marriage."

 Government attitude

-The attitude of the Government of China towards homosexuality is believed to be "three nos": "No approval; no disapproval; no promotion".
 Despite the Chinese Society of Psychiatry having removed homosexuality from its list of mental illnesses in 2001, such change is yet to be reflected by the regulations of the National Health and Family Planning Commission.
-A government spokesperson, when asked about Li Yinhe's same-sex marriage proposal, said that same-sex marriage was still too "ahead of time" for China.
+A government spokesperson, when asked about Li Yinhe's proposal, said that same-sex marriage was still too "ahead of time" for China.
 He argued that same-sex marriage was not recognized even in many Western countries, which are considered much more liberal on social issues than China.
 This statement is understood as an implication that the government may consider recognition of same-sex marriage in the long run, but not in the near future.
 In addition, the Chinese Government requires parents adopting children from China to be in heterosexual marriages.

-The Chinese Government did invite the Prime Minister of Iceland, Jóhanna Sigurðardóttir, and her wife Jónína Leósdóttir on an official state visit in April 2013.
-Jónína was largely absent from official media coverage of the visit but she was fully recognized as the wife of the Prime Minister and was received as such at official functions, official residences and a reception at Beijing Foreign Studies University.
+The Chinese Government did invite the Prime Minister of Iceland, Jóhanna Sigurðardóttir, and her wife, Jónína Leósdóttir, on an official state visit in April 2013.
+Leósdóttir was largely absent from official media coverage of the visit but she was fully recognized as Sigurðardóttir's wife and was received as such at official functions, official residences and a reception at Beijing Foreign Studies University.